 The Company's activities do not expose it to significant financial risks of changes in foreign currency exchange rates and interest rates.
-Materially all income and expenses are denominated in pound sterling.
 Short-term loans and inter-company short term loans is charged at a floating rate of LIBOR plus 0.20%, thus exposing the Company to cash flow interest rate risk.
-A 1% movement in interest rates would subject the Company to an approximate change in interest of £0.1m per year.
+A 1% movement in interest rates would not subject the Company to any change in interest for the year.
 This is considered to be an acceptable level of risk.
 All other loans are at fixed interest rates and expose the Company to fair value interest rate risk.

-31 Related party transactions
+30 Related party transactions